MECH ENG 3103 - Manufacturing Engineering & Quality Systems

 North Terrace Campus - Semester 1 - 2018

 Course Code MECH ENG 3103 Course Manufacturing Engineering & Quality Systems Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week, plus site visits Available for Study Abroad and Exchange Y Assumed Knowledge MECH ENG 2020 Course Description Manufacturing engineering and quality engineering are core systems used by organisations in the process of developing new products and getting them into production.
 Topics include: technological and manufacturing paradigms and the process of innovation, supporting systems, methodologies and techniques comprising design for manufacture and assembly, failure mode effect analysis, process control plans, statistical process control, and 8D problem solving.
 A number of subject-matter experts from industry will present specific manufacturing and quality engineering systems and techniques, together with specific case studies to illustrate their application.

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Have a solid foundation in the theory, concepts and principles of manufacturing engineering and quality systems 2 Have accessed, read and analysed a range of seminal articles and key reference materials underpinning the discipline 3 Developed the the conceptual frameworks, analytical and critical thinking skills that enable them to generate innovative solutions to a broad range of isues and problems 4 Be able to work independently and as an effective member of a team in order to apply their acquired knowledge and skills to both theoretical and practical problems
+1 Discuss the theory, concepts and principles of manufacturing engineering and quality systems; 2 Analyse a range of seminal articles and key reference materials underpinning the discipline; 3 Develop range of isues and problems; and 4 Demonstrate the ability to work independently and as an effective member of a team in order to apply their acquired knowledge and skills to both theoretical and practical problems.

 University Graduate Attributes